Stargor14/brainEngine/Readme.txt

 Neuroevolution/genetic algorithm based eval function training

-Networks use asexual and sexual based reproduction, much like the hoya carnosa plant
+Networks use asexual and sexual based reproduction, like the hoya carnosa plant

 Feed forward network, potentially could be used for various other applications written in a very general way feel free to use neuro.cpp for other purposes